Why Do Gaming Laptops Look So Bad?

 Before we get to the technical reasons, we need to consider the marketing point of view.

-Although gaming laptops can indeed be useful to plenty of people outside of gaming, the primary target audience of gaming laptop manufacturers is gamers.
+Although gaming laptops can be useful to many people outside gaming, the primary target audience is gamers.

 Consequently, manufacturers create these devices keeping their main customers in mind.

-The segment of gamers is pretty broad itself.
-Gamers can be of different ages, genders, and professions and have various tastes and preferences.
+The segment of gamers is pretty broad.
+Gamers of different ages, genders, and professions have various tastes and preferences.

-However, once again, the marketing suggests that designers focus on the group that is more likely to buy a gaming laptop: teenagers or young adults who are not concerned about looking professional.
+However, once again, the marketing suggests that designers focus on the group more likely to buy a gaming laptop: teenagers or young adults who are not concerned about looking professional.

 As a result, gaming laptops are created to look as appealing as possible to the above groups, which entails something much more different than what an adult would like.

-Teenagers are more likely to buy something that stands out rather than blend in with other people’s devices.
+Teenagers are likelier to buy something that stands out rather than blend in with other people’s devices.

 2. The Logos Are Larger To Stand Out